XilinJia/XilinJia.github.io/_posts/2023-02-14-hypothesis testing.md

 Now let's go back to trading.
 Say every day you receive an insider tip on some stock and you know 60% of the tips are reliable or valid and the amounts of profit and loss are the same on each trade.
 Let's not say if it's legal or not, but would this be a good strategy for you?
 No question right?
 Would you want to go through the test to see if it's valid or not?

 Now let's stay legal, shall we?
 Say you discovered a stock that in the past year moved in small trends like the following: up 5%, down %3, up 7%, down 4%, up 6%, down %4, up 8%, down 4%, ...
-So you defined your buy sell strategy.
+So you defined your buy sell strategy based on this discovery.
 Put in the statistical test, the strategy ranks within the top 1% among random strategies.
 Would you trust it as having merit going forward?

 To summarize, what I am trying to say is whether a strategy has some merit depends on how much advantage it has in its essence.
 The statistical hypothesis testing doesn't provide much help.